 - Concurrency: All EJBs are instantiated through a different pool of objects.

 - Connection Pool to database: All the pools created can be accessed by EJBs.

-- Security: JAAS is used for security of all EJBs.
+- Security: JAAS is used for the security of all EJBs.

-- Scheduling: It has a timer service which enables the user to implement tasks and further execute them.
+- Scheduling: It has a timer service that enables the user to implement tasks and further execute them.

 Working with EJB

-EJB has different containers which help in easy development of applications.
-The application server invokes servlets and Java Server pages.
-The other half is how EJBs locate and work with the protocol which helps in accessing these.
-To call an EJB it should be connected to a naming service of a remote application server.
+EJB has different containers which help in the easy development of applications.
+First, the application server invokes servlets and Java Server Pages.
+The other half is how EJBs locate and work with the protocol, which helps access these.
+To call an EJB, it should be connected to a naming service of a remote application server.
 This naming server runs different objects on the server.
-Then the EJB is called which helps in connecting the EJBs to the naming service.
-It is to be handled how EJB can call its methods and work with it.
-It can add information to a message queue and then the data is saved to a database.
+Then the EJB is called, which helps secure the EJBs to the naming service.
+Developers must handle how EJB can call its methods and work with them.
+It can add information to a message queue and then save the data to a database.

-- EJBs have remote access capabilities which enable clustering of data which ensures scalability.
+- EJBs have remote access capabilities that enable data clustering, ensuring scalability.

-- It allows usage of attributes which makes annotation-based programming easier.
+- It allows the usage of attributes which makes annotation-based programming easier.

-- They can be cached and pooled whenever required and the containers that are a present help in managing EJB cycles.
+- They can cache and pool the data whenever necessary, and the current containers assist in managing EJB cycles.